 The average kg of milk for lactations 1-3 is 8,090kg (17,798 lbs.).
 For Milk yield=112 expect +276kg (607 lbs.) for a total milk yield of 8,366kg (18,405 lbs.) per lactation.

 Example Calving ease, direct

-88.0% of calvings of 1st lactation heifers, attributed to sire of calf, have no difficulty.
-For a bull with direct calving ease=112 expect 3.5% better or 91.5% of calvings of 1st lactation heifers with no calving difficulty due to sire of calf.
+88.5% of calvings of 1st lactation heifers, attributed to the sire of the calf, have no difficulty.
+For a bull with direct calving ease=112 expect 2.6% better or 91.1% of calvings of 1st lactation heifers with no calving difficulty due to sire of calf.